OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:28

-> Of Mahli: Eleazar, who had no sons.
+> From Mahli: Eleazar, who did not have sons.

 ---